AdrianBaugh/PetSittingService/README.md

 * CSS: The styling and formatting of your web pages
 * JavaScript: The code that runs when a user interacts with the web pages, some of which triggers the browser to send requests to the service

-Often times these are separated into different repositories, but for simplicity’s sake we've kept them in the same repository for this project.
+Frequent times these are separated into different repositories, but for simplicity’s sake we've kept them in the same repository for this project.

 Delve into the website code with a comprehensive breakdown by referring to the [website blueprint](./web/docs/blueprint.md).
 This document provides a detailed exploration of the project's structure, architecture, and key components, helping you better understand the codebase and its organization.